n0mad01/node.bittrex.api/README.md

 =========

 Node Bittrex API is an asynchronous node.js library for the Bittrex API - https://bittrex.com/.
-The Bittrex API data can be received either as a GET request or via Websockets API (the Stream will no onger be maintained and will be removed in further releases - please switch to Websockets if you want to use real Streams).
+The Bittrex API data can be received either as a GET request or via Websockets API (the Stream option will no longer be maintained and will be removed in further releases - please switch to Websockets if you want to use real Streams).

 Documentation to the Bittrex API: https://bittrex.com/Home/Api